53 Notable alumni of

 -

-Prince Chinedu Munir Nwoko popularly known as Ned Nwoko is a muslim, Nigerian lawyer, philanthropist and politician who serves as the senator representing Delta North senatorial district in the Nigerian Senate.
+Prince Chinedu Munir Nwoko, popularly known as Ned Nwoko, is a Nigerian lawyer, philanthropist, and politician who serves as the senator representing Delta North senatorial district in the Nigerian Senate.
 He was a member of the House of Representatives between 1999 and 2003 representing Aniocha/Oshimili Federal Constituency, Delta State.
-In January 2020, he undertook a symbolic expedition to Antarctica to flag off a Malaria Eradication Project.
+In January 2020, he undertook a symbolic expedition to Antarctica to flag off a malaria eradication project.

 -